What are the key features of a student tenancy agreement?

 Another issue for tenants to be aware of is the existence of break clauses i.e. a term in the student tenancy agreement that provides for the early termination of the agreement before the fixed term expires.
 Break clauses give either the landlord or tenant the right to end the agreement before the agreed date, and it is sensible for student tenants to be aware of such clauses in their agreements in case either party decides to trigger them.

 Lastly, if there is more than one tenant, the student tenancy agreement should say how legal responsibility will be shared between the parties.
-If liability is “joint and several”, this means that each tenant is liable for the whole agreement as though they were the only signee.
+If liability is “joint and several”, this means that each joint tenant is liable for the whole agreement as though they were the only signee.
 On the other hand, if liability is individual, then each tenant is only liable for their share of the rent and the agreement.
+For example, if they are renting rooms individually in a HMO (Houses in multiple occupation).
 When living with housemates, everyone should know if -as is often the case- they will personally be held liable on behalf of everyone.

 While many understand their student tenancy agreement, many do not.
-If something does not make sense or seems strange, it is in the student’s interest to seek advice and then discuss the matter with the landlord.
-Signing a student tenancy agreement has legal implications for both parties, therefore it is crucial for all parties to understand the contents of their agreement.
+If something does not make sense or seems strange, it is in the student’s interest to seek advice and then discuss the matter with the landlord or letting agent.
+Signing a student tenancy agreement has legal implications for both parties, therefore it is crucial for all parties to understand the contents of their agreement, in particular the small print.

 Legislate’s lawyer-approved student ASTs are robust and fair.
 Our ‘terms tab’ breaks down your lengthy contract to give an overview of its key terms.
 If you would like to book a demo of Legislate, please book here.
 Read our tutorial to learn how to create your tenancy agreements in minutes with Legislate.
 Alternatively, sign up today!